bennwitt/bennwitt/README.md

    - **Production-Ready** → Architected to survive scale, load, and visibility in live environments.

 - 📈 **Adoption**
-   - **Excel to Modern Tools** → Coaching teams to shift into Databricks, Power BI, Jupyter, or custom dashboards.
+   - **Pivot to Modern Tools** → Coaching teams to shift into new and efficient workflows.
    - **Operator-First Design** → Interfaces that match the way people already work.
    - **Trust in Transition** → Building systems that earn confidence so they stick.